cometbft/cometbft/docs/app-dev/indexing-transactions.md

    },
 ```

-will be represented as follows in the store:
+will be represented as follows in the store, assuming these events result from the EndBlock call for height 1:

 ```
 Key                                 value
+---- event1 ------
-transferSenderBobEndBlock1           1
+transferSenderBobEndBlock11           1
 transferRecepientAliceEndBlock11     1
 transferBalance100EndBlock11         1
 transferNodeNothingEndblock11        1